SubC-Partner/dvl-a50-ros-driver/README.md

 ![Image of Water Linked A50](img/DSC04478_1600_web.jpg?raw=true "Water Linked DVL A50")

+## Disclaimer

+This driver has been modified to work with the Bluerov2 and the firmware version of the DVL a50 > 2.08.
+The updated version of the DVL allows to access the IMU data and dead reckoning estimation inside the DVL.
+Here I am creating an extra publisher to access the IMU data but I am disregarding the dead reckoning estimation.

 ### Prerequisites
 The package has been tested with ROS Kinetic, and should work with most distros of ROS.
 Although using it with distros older than Hydro may require some tweeking.
 The package is coded in Python for easier readability, as such you would need to have Python installed.
 Preferably Python 2.7 as some distros of ROS doesn't support Python 3.